Introduced in ES8, the Object.entries()

 loop.
 For example:

-Similarly, we can use forEach()
+Similarly, you can use forEach()

 as well (which has better browser support):